 57. Additional requirements for supporting affidavit if application by creditor r.
-57 Part 7 - Specific Application Requirements for Letters of Administration upon Intestacy (a) state that the applicant is a creditor of the deceased; (b) provide particulars of the debt due to the applicant from the deceased; (c) annex any documents providing evidence of the debt; (L) married and further arridon as married by
+57 Part 7 - Specific Application Requirements for Letters of Administration upon Intestacy

 If the applicant for letters of administration upon intestacy is a creditor, the applicant must, in addition to the requirements of rule 55, do the following in the affidavit supporting the application: